mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Are we sharing our data with MAXIQ?
 - [ ] Include figure numbers in the READMEs
 - [ ] Look at events in that region with middling L but high E, above the peak
-- [ ] Maybe try recreate the Garcie results.
-Need to work out the way they did physicslists...
+- [ ] Garcia results: find a EJ301 run at some energy, preferably 14 MeV.
+Also check the physics lists

 ## In Progress